Alphonse Six

 Alphonse Léopold Bauduin Six (1 January 1890 – 19 August 1914) was a Belgian football player.

+Early life

 Six was born in Bruges and is mainly remembered for his goal-scoring capacities.

+Career

 In his period with Cercle Brugge he scored 93 times in only 89 matches.

-His 1910–1911 season was especially remarkable, when scoring 38 goals in 20 matches, half of the goals Cercle Brugge scored that season.
-In 1910 Six received his first cap for Belgium, winning 3–2 against the Netherlands and scoring once.
+His 1910–1911 season was especially remarkable, scoring 38 goals in 20 matches; half of the goals Cercle Brugge scored that season.

+In 1910, Six received his first cap for Belgium, winning 3–2 against the Netherlands and scoring once.
 Six played nine times for Belgium, scoring eight goals.

 Six still holds two Cercle Brugge team records: